 Constitution and her crew sailed into the middle of this political maelstrom and, according to the log book, at 11:15 on August 2, “His Holiness Pope Pius IX and His Majesty Ferdinand 2d King of the two Sicilies visited the ship – manned the yards and saluted each with 21 guns on their arrival on board and also on their departure from the ship – The vessels of war in the harbor saluting on both occasions.”

-In a letter to his wife, Capt.
-Gwinn explained that the Catholics on board had been blessed by the Pope on the gundeck, and that he had distributed rosaries to the faithful.
+In a letter to his wife, Captain Gwinn explained that the Catholics on board had been blessed by the Pope on the gundeck, and that he had distributed rosaries to the faithful.
 Gwinn himself received a picture of Pius.
-The officer of the watch during the visit was Lt.
-Benjamin Franklin Shattuck of Portsmouth, New Hampshire, and he received a rosary which is now on display at this museum.
+The officer of the watch during the visit was Lieutenant Benjamin Franklin Shattuck of Portsmouth, New Hampshire, and he received a rosary which is now on display at the USS Constitution Museum.

 Since my departure from Naples, I have learnt, to my deep surprise, and regret, that he did not go to Messina, as I ordered, but that he went to Gaeta, where he received on board, and entertained, the Pope, with his attending Cardinals, and the King of Naples &c &c.
 The Department will readily perceive that when the peculiar position of the Pope, at that time, is considered, this act of Captain Gwinn places the United States in an attitude which, if I understand the views of the Executive, and the general policies of my country, correctly, is, to say the least, extremely embarrassing and painful.
 Upon meeting him, I shall certainly require explanations of his conduct, which I sincerely trust may be satisfactory.
 My personal relations with him have always been most friendly, but I conceive that I should fail in my duty, if I passed over, unnoticed, conduct so very imprudent, and entirely subversive of discipline.